The West End

 I was just hanging out in the West End with my daughter when this picture was taken.
 I was showing her around—introducing her to the places where both of us grew up, like Laurel Homes, Lincoln Courts, and Stanley Rowe.
 I love the West End.
 I’ve lived here almost my entire life, first with my mother and then raising my own kids here.
 I worked for Cincinnati Metropolitan Housing Authority for 31 years and retired this past December.
 I even bought a house through Cincinnati Habitat—right here in the West End.
 That says it all.
 I keep coming back.
 Everyone knows how much I love this place.

 It’s convenient.
 I can walk or take the bus easily.
 That day, I was heading to work and passed by the library, which had been closed for renovations.
 I was so glad to see it reopening—my grandkids love that library.
 They’re young and love to read.
-When they visit, the first thing they say is, ‘Manna, can we go to the library?’
+When they visit, the first thing they say is, ‘Nana, can we go to the library?’
+And it’s convenient, because they don’t have to cross the street.

 I have six kids and 26 grandkids.
 The library helps keep them focused, helps remind them that there’s still good in the world.
+That’s why I like the library.
+That’s why I’m glad they reopened it.
 There’s so much negativity out there, but a good book can open doors.